SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

             concurrency: 5
 ```

-When you restart your app you'll see that the Solace binder creates 5 separate "flow receivers".
+When you restart your app in your IDE or use `ctrl-c` followed by `mvn clean spring-boot:run` on the cli you'll see that the Solace binder creates 5 separate "flow receivers".
 Note that they all share the same Solace session and will process events on separate threads.
 ```
 JCSMPInboundChannelAdapter : Creating consumer 1 of 5 for inbound adapter 5722ebd9-7f2a-40ba-b635-235a86938638
 FlowReceiverContainer : Binding flow receiver container 76e517b1-d1a8-4ab2-975f-e4eb0b12535a